-General Remarks

-Generally, the subjects were found to be in a fair condition with regard to age and style of construction.
-No obvious significant defects which would affect valuation or mortgage lending security were in evidence.
-The property has been altered with the addition of the rear conservatory.
+General Remarks Generally, the subjects were found to be in a condition commensurate with age and style of construction.
+Items requiring routine maintenance, repair or upgrading were identified, however, no significant defects which would affect value or suitability for mortgage lending purposes were in evidence.
+The property has been altered with the addition of external wall insulation.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
-There are open boundaries.
-The exact extent of garden grounds and location of boundaries can be confirmed by reference to the Title Deeds.
-There is a conservatory in addition to the accommodation listed on page one of this report.

-Essential Repairs

-None apparent.

-Estimated cost of essential repairs £ N/A Retention recommended?
-Yes X No Amount £ N/A
+Essential Repairs None apparent.
+Estimated cost of essential repairs £ Retention recommended?
+Yes X No Amount £

-Comment on Mortgagea bility

-The subjects should form individual Lender criteria. suitable mortgage security at the valuation figure stated in this report sub ject to

-Valuations

-Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 215,000 £ N/A £ 280,000

-Buy To Let Cases

-What is the reasonable rangementh Short Assured Tenair ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

-Is the property in an area w here there is a steady demand for rented accommodation of this type?
-Yes No
+Comment on Mortgagea bility The subjects form suitable e mortgage security at the valuation figure stated below.
+Valuations Market value in present con Market value on completion Insurance reinstatement va (to include the cost of total in Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 90,000 £ 160,000 Buy To Let Cases month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? there there is a steady demand for rented accommodation of this type? £ Yes No Declaration Signed Surveyor's name Security Print Code [475090 = 8260] Electronically signed by:- Greg Fisher Professional qualifications BSc (Hons) MSc MRICS Company name Address DM Hall LLP 45 Bank Street, Irvine, Ayrshire, KA12 0LL Telephone Fax 01294 311070 Report date 4th October 2023

-Declaration

-Signed Surveyor's name Security Print Code [453019 = 8599] Electronically signed by:- Greg Fisher

-Professional qualifications BSc (Hons) MSc MRICS

-Company name DM Hall LLP

-Address 45 Bank Street, Irvine, Ayrshire, KA12 0LL

-Telephone 01294 311070

-Fax

-Report date 9th May 2023